remarkablemark/remarkablemark.github.io/_posts/2017/2017-05-02-enzyme-react-dom-node.md

 wrapper.getDOMNode(); // throws an error
 ```

-You'll need to use [findDOMNode](https://react.dev/reference/react-dom/findDOMNode) on the wrapper's node:
+You'll need to use `findDOMNode` (available in React 18 and below) on the wrapper's node:

 ```js
 import { findDOMNode } from 'react-dom';